rioualen/gene-regulation/doc/gene-regulation_library.rst

 Gene-regulation library
 ================================================================

-The library contains snakefiles, python libraries, R scripts...
+The library contains a variety of files, including scripts and configuration files.

-Workflows use *metadata*...
+You can find a description of these hereafter.

 Snakemake files (snakefiles)
 ----------------------------------------------------------------

-We use two different types of snakefiles, but technically they're the same type of files.
+Snakefiles are based on the scripting language Python 3, and use a specific syntax.

+For organization purpose, we have distinguished two types of Snakefiles:

+* Rules are typically "bricks" to build workflows with.
-We have designed the rules as single operations to be combined however one wants.
+Eache rule corresponds to a specific operation. however one wants.

-Workflows are combinations of rules that serve a specific purpose: quality check of sequencing data, ChIP-seq peaks analysis...
+* Workflows are combinations of rules that serve a specific purpose: quality check of sequencing data, ChIP-seq peaks analysis...